lbologna/hbp-sp6-guidebook/source/online_usecases/validation_framework/validation_framework.rst

     **Note:** Currently only Striatum Fast-Spiking Interneurons (FSI) can be considered, since observation data is missing for other neuron types.

 **6) Basal Ganglia Population Morphology Validation** The average morphometrics of a population of (digitally reconstructed) Fast-Spiking Interneurons (FSI) in Striatum, is validated against experimental data.
-Additional plots are provided to visualize some statistics derived from the morphometrics of the indiviual cells, e.g. linear regression analysis, histograms and Kernel-Distribution-Estimates (KDE) for single features, and bi-dimensionl joint KDEs for pairs of uncorrelated features.
+Additional plots are provided to visualize some statistics derived from the morphometrics of the individual cells, e.g. linear regression analysis, histograms and Kernel-Distribution-Estimates (KDE) for single features, and bi-dimensional joint KDEs for pairs of uncorrelated features.

   This test shall take as input a directory containing neuronal morphologies.
-The features extraction is carried out using 'NeuroM' (https://github.com/BlueBrain/NeuroM), so the test currently supports only 'NeuroM' compatible formats.
+The features extraction is carried out using 'NeuroM' (https://github.com/BlueBrain/NeuroM), so the test currently supports only NeuroM compatible formats.

   The user decides whether to run the validations for all available morphologies, or a subset of these.
 The validation test evaluates the morphology in two stages: